 Parents Need to Know

-What's the story?
+What's the Story?

 Ember is a city in eternal darkness, only kept light by its increasingly unreliable electric system.
 Other systems are falling apart as well, and stockpiles of food and essentials that have lasted hundreds of years are running out.
 The city was only meant to last 220 years, and now it has been 241.
-But the instructions the Builders left have been lost and forgotten.
+But the instructions that the Builders left have been lost and forgotten.

 Lina finds them, but not before her baby sister has chewed them into virtual indecipherability.
 Now she and her friend Doon must figure them out from the few disjointed letters left, before the city falls apart.
 Their efforts lead them to discover long forgotten secrets about the nature and purpose of Ember, and what the Builders intended.
 They want to share their discoveries with the rest of the citizens -- but only if the corrupt mayor and his guards don't stop them first.